All treatment providers we recommend are regulated by the Care Quality Commission (CQC) or Care Inspectorate.

 Unfortunately, alcoholism is a common sight in the UK, due largely to a strong drive for social drinking.

-What ever substance addiction you or a loved one may be suffering from, Rehab 4 Alcoholism is here to help.
+What ever substance addiction you or a loved one may be suffering from, Rehab 4 Alcoholism is here to help with our excellent person-centered care.

 Our expert advisers will match you with a range of expert rehabs in Manchester, giving you the best chance of overcoming your addiction and taking control of your life again.